chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha.rst

       $ rpm -Uvh <new package>

 #.
 Identify the original back end primary and secondary machines.
-The original primary is the same machine on which the initial bootstrap operation was run and will have a setting in the ``private-chef.rb`` that sets ``:bootstrap => true``.
-The upgrade process for the back end machines requires the original primary machine be upgraded before the original secondary machine.
-This may require using failover to move the original primary machine back into a state where it is the primary back end machine.
+The original primary is the same machine on which the initial bootstrap operation was run and will have a setting in the ``private-chef.rb`` file that sets ``:bootstrap => true``.
+The upgrade process for the back end machines requires the original primary machine to be upgraded before the original secondary machine.
+This may require using failover to move the original primary machine back into a state where it is the current primary back end machine.

 #.
 Upgrade the back end primary machine with the following command: